phucbm/pia/README.md

 ```

 Unlike normal `localStorage` or `sessionStorage`, PiaJS uses `JSON.stringify()`
-to convert the value to string, so it would accept any type of value.
+to convert the value to a string, so it would accept any type of value.

 > **Warning**
 > Prototypes of an _Object_ will be treated as a plain string value.
-So you can't store instance with Pia.
+So you can't store instances with Pia.

 ### Set expires